ajitminj/ajitminj.github.io/_posts/2021-03-07-Points-to-Remember.md

 - mongo is the interactive shell provided by MongoDB to implement queries in MongoDB.
 42. What is the default port on which the local MongoDB server opens up?
 - The default MongoDB server opens up on the port 27017.
+43. What is the command to list all the databases on a MongoDB server?
+- The correct command to list all databases in MongoDB is show dbs